amills93/No-Phishing-Zone/Milestone_2/Research Paper Outline.md

 ### Explain why we think our approach is beneficial, and how it would fix the behavioral issue earlier described.

 # Section 3: Results
-//What happened during our work on the project.

 ### Limitations we faced on the project.
 -   How we came to only reading URLs from the DOM.